Sammaye/MongoYii/readme.md

 ### EMongoTimestampBehaviour

-This is the MongoYii edition of `CTimestampBehavior` behaviour.
+This is the MongoYii edition of `CTimestampBehavior` behaviour and will use `MongoDate` fields, however, an expression can be added to `timestampExpression` to make the behaviour return integer timestamps.

+The usage of the behaviour is very much alike to normal, infact only the name is different:

 	function behaviors(){
 		return array(